Bessie Smith: Career

 Despite her success, neither she nor her music was accepted in all circles.
 She once auditioned for Black Swan Records (W. E. B. Du Bois was on its board of directors) and was dismissed because she was considered too rough as she supposedly stopped singing to spit.
 The businessmen involved with Black Swan Records were surprised when she became the most successful diva because her style was rougher and coarser than Mamie Smith.
 Even her admirers—white and black—considered her a "rough" woman (i.e., working class or even "low class").

 Smith had a strong contralto voice, which recorded well from her first session, which was conducted when recordings were made acoustically.
 The advent of electrical recording made the power of her voice even more evident.
 Her first electrical recording was "Cake Walking Babies [From Home]", recorded on May 5, 1925.
 Smith also benefited from the new technology of radio broadcasting, even on stations in the segregated South.
-For example, after giving a concert to a white-only audience at a theater in Memphis, Tennessee, in October 1923, she performed a late-night concert on station WMC, which was well received by the radio audience.
+For example, after giving a concert to a white-only audience at a theater in Memphis, Tennessee, in October 1923, she performed a late-night concert on a Memphis radio station, WMC, which was well received by the audience.
 Musicians and composers like Danny Barker and Tommy Dorsey compared her presence and delivery to a preacher because of her ability to enrapture and move her audience.

 She made 160 recordings for Columbia, often accompanied by the finest musicians of the day, notably Louis Armstrong, Coleman Hawkins, Fletcher Henderson, James P. Johnson, Joe Smith, and Charlie Green.
 A number of Smith's recordings—such as "Alexander's Ragtime Band" in 1927—quickly became among the best-selling records of their release years.

 Broadway

 Smith's career was cut short by the Great Depression, which nearly put the recording industry out of business, and the advent of sound in film, which spelled the end of vaudeville.
 She never stopped performing, however.
 The days of elaborate vaudeville shows were over, but Smith continued touring and occasionally sang in clubs.
 In 1929, she appeared in a Broadway musical, Pansy.
-The play was a flop; top critics said she was its only asset.
+The musical was a flop; top critics said she was its only asset.